aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_8.rst

     make -C ../Configurations/MassSpring/ -f Makefile.cfg
     ./MARTeApp.sh -f ../Configurations/MassSpring/RTApp-MassSpring-33_Gen.cfg -l RealTimeLoader -s State1

-5. Set a new target ``ReferencePosition`` using the ``caput`` command.
+6. Set a new target ``ReferencePosition`` using the ``caput`` command.

 .. code-block:: bash

     caput MARTE2-TUTORIAL-USERNAME-REFERENCE-POSITION 1.0 #Replace with your username in capital letters

-6. Observe that the ``Position`` is not changing and that the system is not responding to the new target ``ReferencePosition``.
+7. Observe that the ``Position`` is not changing and that the system is not responding to the new target ``ReferencePosition``.

 .. code-block:: bash

     camonitor MARTE2-TUTORIAL-USERNAME-REFERENCE-POSITION MARTE2-TUTORIAL-USERNAME-POSITION #Replace with your username in capital letters

-7. Switch on the system by setting the switch on-off PV to 1 using the command:
+8. Switch on the system by setting the switch on/off PV to 1 using the command:

 .. code-block:: bash

     caput MARTE2-TUTORIAL-USERNAME-SWITCH-ON 1 #Replace with your username in capital letters

-8. Observe that the ``Position`` is now changing and that the system is responding to the new target ``ReferencePosition``.
+9. Observe that the ``Position`` is now changing and that the system is responding to the new target ``ReferencePosition``.

 .. code-block:: bash

     camonitor MARTE2-TUTORIAL-USERNAME-REFERENCE-POSITION MARTE2-TUTORIAL-USERNAME-POSITION #Replace with your username in capital letters

 .. dropdown:: Solution
    :icon: key